KeyDragon99/Deep-Learning-image-registration-with-affine/README.md

 This Deep Learning project was developed with main goal to create a Neural Network that could potentially return the spatial transformation of an image with respect to another (Moving-Fixed image).
 This procedure, also known as image registration, is a way to spatially match two images in classic computer vision, using classic, widely used algorithms.
-The purpose of this project was to provide similar or better results to the ones of computer vision, but produced way faster.
+The purpose of this project was to provide similar or better results to the ones of computer vision, but produced in shorter period of time.

 The main dataset used for the project was FIRE (Fundus Image Registration dataset, link: https://projects.ics.forth.gr/cvrl/fire/), which contains high definition image pairs of retinas.